bornacvitanic/dev_environment_launcher/README.md

 - **Recent Projects**: Keep track of recent projects and select from them interactively.
 - **Configuration**: Customize IDE and editor paths for Unity and Rust.

+# Roadmap

+- **Auto-Completion**: Add shell auto-completion for commands and options.
+- **Interactive Prompts Enhancements**: Improve the interactive menu to include project metadata and support batch operations.
+- **Detailed Logs**: Add detailed logs for significant operations, including project opening, configuration changes, and errors.
+- **Verbose Mode**: Add a verbose mode to display detailed logs in the console.
+- **Support More Project/Environment Types**: Add support for various project types.
+- **Modular Architecture**: Design the system to allow easy addition of new project types.
+- **Project Templates**: Support multiple configurable environment templates for projects.

 ## Installation
 1. Clone the repository:
     ```sh